jakobkhansen/CCDetect-lsp/README.md

     -- Update only on save (Better for large projects) update_on_save = true,

+    -- Ignore certain nodes in the AST ignore_nodes = {},

+    -- Type-2 clone detection, AST nodes where we don't care about the value, which allows -- for clones to be detected even if things such as variable-names or literals are different -- Java example: { "name", "identifier", "string_literal", "decimal_integer_literal", "decimal_floating_point_literal","type_identifier"}
+    blind_nodes = {},

     -- Special option when non-leaf nodes of the AST contains tokens which should be considered.
     -- For C, "string_literal" is a good option to add, since tree-sitter grammar of C doesn't -- have a leaf node which contains the string-literal value of a string